• Skip to main content

 Other than that, the three options are the same.
 All bring some of the classic Fender bass features that many bass players adore.

-The main trait that we’re talking about is the P/J pickup combination.
+The main trait that we’re talking about is the P/J pickup combination, one of the most popular and versatile bass pickup configurations.
 The bridge pickup is a standard Yosemite Jazz Bass single-coil, while the middle position is occupied by a Yosemite P Bass split single-coil.

 Both of these can give some really bright tones, which are especially useful for those who love to slap.